QuantEcon/lecture-python-intro/lectures/supply_demand_multiple_goods.md

 ## Economies with Endogenous Supplies of Goods

-Up to now we have described a pure exchange economy in which endowments of good are exogenous, meaning that they are taken as given from outside the model.
+Up to now we have described a pure exchange economy in which endowments of goods are exogenous, meaning that they are taken as given from outside the model.

 ### Supply Curve of a Competitive Firm